 OVERVIEW: The Shubert Foundation is one of the largest performing arts funders in the country, providing unrestricted grants to theater and dance companies.
-Its higher education focus is more limited, with a small number of institutions receiving funding mostly in the form of support for its Schubert Scholars, Shubert Internship and Shubert Fellowship programs for graduate students in theater programs at select universities.
+Its higher education focus prioritizes a small number of institutions falling under Arts Related Organizations, as well as the Schubert Scholars program for graduate students at select universities.

 IP TAKE: Shubert notes on its website that its funding for universities and art schools is less than its funding for theater companies, but there are still many opportunities.

 PROFILE: The New York-based Shubert Foundation, founded by Lee and J.J.
 Shubert in 1945, is focused on “sustaining and advancing the live performing arts in the United States, with a particular emphasis on theatre and a secondary focus on dance.”
 Its principal goal is “to support not-for-profit, professional theatre and dance companies in the United States.”
 To that end, it generally provides “unrestricted grants for general operating support, rather than funding for specific projects.”
 Across its grantmaking, Shubert invests in the arts, dance, theater, education, and human services.